Search Lethbridge.ca

 • The housing continuum in Lethbridge has critical gaps, the most dire being shortages of capacity and options for supportive housing.

-• Increased investment in supportive housing can support individuals with the highest needs with a pathway out of homelessness and emergency shelters.
+• Increased investment in supportive housing can support individuals with the highest needs by providing a pathway out of homelessness and emergency shelters.

-• Investing in supportive housing produces a return on investment by reducing the use of emergency services.
+• Investing in supportive housing produces a return on investment by reducing the use of emergency services and impacts of social disorder.

 Our Goal:

-To extend and secure ongoing provincial funding for low-income transit passes.
+Extend and secure multi-year provincial funding to maintain affordable, accessible low-income transit support.

 The Facts: